-On May 15, 2009 the Company entered into an agreement to purchase 17% of the life of mine gold produced from Luna Gold Corp.'s ("Luna") open-pit Aurizona project, located in Brazil (the "Aurizona Project'), for \$17.8 million and 5,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$400 (subject to a 1% annual inflationary adjustment beginning 3 years after the mine achieves commercial production (an "Inflationary Adjustment")) and the then prevailing market price per ounce of gold.
+On May 15, 2009, the Company entered into an agreement to purchase 17% of the life of mine gold produced from Luna Gold Corp.'s ("Luna") open-pit Aurizona project, located in Brazil (the "Aurizona Project"), for \$17.8 million and 5,500,000 common shares of the Company as an upfront payment plus ongoing per ounce payments equal to the lesser of \$400 (subject to a 1% annual inflationary adjustment beginning 3 years after the mine achieves commercial production (an "Inflationary Adjustment")) and the then prevailing market price per ounce of gold.
 The upfront cash payment and the shares were released from escrow to Luna on October 16, 2009.

-Luna has provided to the Company a completion guarantee under which Luna may be required to return a portion of the \$17.8 million upfront payment if, within 30 months from the date that the Company makes the upfront payment to Luna, the Aurizona Project has not produced a minimum of 12,500 ounces of gold in any consecutive three month period.
+Luna has provided to the Company a completion guarantee under which Luna may be required to return a portion of the \$17.8 million upfront payment if by April 16, 2012, the Aurizona Project has not produced a minimum of 12,500 ounces of gold in any consecutive three month period.